thomaschampagne/elevate/README.md

 ## Project structure description

-The project is splitted in 2 sub-projects: the _core_ and the _embedded app_.
+The project is split into 2 sub-projects: the _core_ and the _embedded app_.

 ### Core

 The core contains the plugin's behaviour that acts directly on _strava.com_ website.
-This include _extended stats on activities & segments efforts, best splits, google maps support, etc..._
+This includes _extended stats on activities & segments efforts, best splits, google maps support, etc..._

 > The core sources are located in **plugin/core** directory